- What is a urostomy?

 Shaving hair under the pouch

 Having a lot of hair around the stoma can make it hard to get the skin barrier to stick well and may cause pain when you remove it.
 Shaving with a razor or trimming hair with scissors is helpful.
-Extra care should always be taken when doing this.
-A mild soap or shaving cream may be used.
-Rinse well.
+Extreme care should always be taken when doing this.
+It’s recommended that you dry shave the skin around your stoma using a stoma powder, since soap and shaving creams have lotions and oils that may cause the skin barrier not to stick.
+After shaving, rinse and dry the skin well before applying your pouch.

-You may take a bath or shower with or without your pouch in place.
-If you do not wear the pouch, keep in mind that urine may keep draining out.
-Soap cannot harm the stoma.
-Just rinse it well.
-Do not use bath oil around the stoma -- it can make it hard to get the pouch to stick well.
-If you bathe with your pouch off, be sure your skin is cool and dry before you replace the pouch.
+If you bathe with your pouch off, be sure your skin is cool and dry before you put on a pouch.
 Otherwise the heat from a hot bath or shower can keep the skin warm and make you sweat under the barrier, this makes it hard to get a secure seal.